-A wide variety of materials can be used in the construction of a mega-sized wreath for your yard.
-Piping, wind tunnels, old tent poles, and greenhouse frames are all a great place to start forgiving the wreath some initial shape.
+You can use a wide variety of materials to construct a mega-sized wreath for your yard.
+Piping, wind tunnels, old tent poles, and greenhouse frames are great places to start giving the wreath some initial shape.

-After you see how large it will be, take measurements and secure enough lights and either green garland or artificial tree branches to weave around the frame until its all green.
+After seeing how large it will be, take measurements and secure enough lights and either green garland or artificial tree branches to weave around the frame until it’s all green.
 Make sure to add plenty of lights and other decorations before standing it up and placing it.

-The size depends solely on how you go about building the thing, but oversized holiday wreaths can be so tall that they need the house itself, or garage, to support it.
+The size depends solely on how you go about building it.
+But, oversized holiday wreaths can be so tall that they need a house, or garage, to support them.

 Christmas Tree on Fire